AlibabaCloudDocs/slb/intl.en-US/User Guide/Listeners/Add an HTTPS listener.md

      -   **Insert cookie**: You only need to specify the cookie timeout period.

-SLB adds a cookie to the first response from the backend server \(inserts SERVERID in the HTTP/HTTPS response packet\).
+SLB adds a cookie to the first response from the backend server \(inserts SERVERID in the HTTP and HTTPS response packet\).
 The next request will contain the cookie and the listener will distribute the request to the same backend server.

-    -   **Rewrite cookie**: You can set the cookie to insert to the HTTP/HTTPS response according to your needs.
+    -   **Rewrite cookie**: You can set the cookie to insert to the HTTP or HTTPS response according to your needs.
 You must maintain the timeout period and lifecycle of the cookie on the backend server.

 SLB will overwrite the original cookie when it discovers that a new cookie is set.
 The next time the client carries the new cookie to access SLB, the listener will distribute the request to the recorded backend server.
 For more information, see [Configure session persistence](../../../../intl.en-US/FAQ/Best practices/Configure cookie in the backend server.md#).

  |
     |**Enable HTTP/2**|Select whether to enable HTTP 2.0.|
     |**Enable Access Control**|Select whether to enable the access control function.|
-    |**Access Control Method**| Select an access control method after enabling the access control function:
+    |**Access Control Method**| Select an access control method after you enable the access control function:

      -   **Whitelist**: Only requests from IP addresses or CIDR blocks in the selected access control list are forwarded.
 It applies to scenarios where the application only allows access from some specific IP addresses.

-Enabling a whitelist poses some business risks.
+Enabling a whitelist poses some risks to your services.
 After a whitelist is configured, only the IP addresses in the list can access the listener.
-If you enable the whitelist without adding any IP entry in the corresponding access control list, no requests are forwarded.
+If you enable the whitelist without adding any IP addresses in the corresponding access control list, no requests are forwarded.

     -   **Blacklist**: Requests from IP addresses or CIDR blocks in the selected access control list are not forwarded.
 It applies to scenarios where the application only denies access from some specific IP addresses.

-If you enable a blacklist without adding any IP entry in the corresponding access control list, all requests are forwarded.
+If you enable a blacklist without adding any IP addresses in the corresponding access control list, all requests are forwarded.

  |
     |**Access Control List**|Select an access control list as the whitelist or the blacklist. **Note:** An IPv6 instance can only be associated with IPv6 access control lists and an IPv4 instance can only be associated with IPv4 access control lists.
 For more information, see [Configure an access control list](intl.en-US/Archives/User Guide (Old Console)/Access control/Configure an access control list.md#).

  |
-    |**Enable Peak Bandwidth Limit**| Select whether to configure the listener bandwidth.
+    |**Enable Peak Bandwidth Limit**| Select whether to configure the listening bandwidth.

  If the SLB instance is billed by bandwidth, you can set different peak bandwidth values for different listeners to limit the traffic passing through the listeners.
 The sum of the peak bandwidth values of all listeners under an SLB instance cannot exceed the bandwidth value of that SLB instance.